flatpak/flatpak.github.io/source/runtimes.html.haml.markdown

   ## KDE Runtimes

-  KDE project started providing [experimental runtimes](https://community.kde.org/Flatpak).
+  The KDE project has started to provide experimental runtimes.
+See their [Flatpak page](https://community.kde.org/Flatpak) for details on how to use them.
 </div></div></div></section>